ejduwell/batchScratcher/README.md

 Or by hitting the green 'Run' button at the top of the Matlab editor window...

-### Instructions for Submitting Jobs 'Headless' Within the MATLAB GUI to Run in A Separate UNIX Terminal Window
+### Submitting Jobs 'Headless' Within the MATLAB GUI to Run in A Separate Terminal Window:

 (allows you continued, full use your Matlab GUI while it runs)